OFFIS-DAI/mango/docs/source/tutorial.rst

         def handle_msg(self, content, meta):
             print(f"Received message with content: {content} and meta {meta}.")

-Now we are ready to instantiate our system.
-Mango is fundamentally built in asyncio and a lot of its functions are provided as coroutines.
+Now we are ready to instantiate our system. mango is fundamentally built on top of asyncio and a lot of its functions are provided as coroutines.
 This means, practically every mango executable file will implement some variation of this
 pattern:

 .. code-block:: python